Successful trading is about the process you follow in your trading.

 When one hears the word learning, think of school, where one met love (and rejection), & where one experienced crushing boredom.

-Those struggles in school view learning as a task.
+Those who struggle in school view learning as a task.
 But the effort pays dividends.

-Likewise, take your trading learning curve as school education.
+Likewise, take your trading learning curve as a school education.

 Enhance your trading knowledge & skills by reading books to learn how trading works.
 The study will take time & devotion.
 But the effort pays dividends.